Is it Really Necessary?

 It just doesn’t make sense to me.
 Some businesses will spend thousands upon thousands of dollars on ad campaigns that they hope a member of their target market will actually experience.
 But, they won’t spend a fraction of the time, energy, or resources on the one medium every customer or prospective customer will hear each and every time they call.
 On-hold advertising is the most powerful, intimate, and cost effective tool in your marketing strategy.
-It is effective whether your business is small or in its infancy, and starting to develop, or is mature and preparing to expand.
-On-hold advertising provides any sized business with the unprecedented opportunity to reinforce your image one customer at a time from open until close every business day of the year.
+It is effective whether your business is in its infancy, is starting to develop, or is mature and preparing to expand.
+On-hold advertising provides you with the unprecedented opportunity to reinforce your image one customer at a time from open until close every business day of the year.

 Mark Twain said, ‘Civilization is the limitless multiplication of unnecessary necessities.’
 With all the noise generated by social media, the Kardashians, and TMZ I can see his point.
 However, when it comes to the success of your business, on-hold advertising does not fall into that category.

 So, let me be perfectly clear.
 Yes, you really do need this for your business, and yes, it is worth your time.
-And it is worth your time and energy to do it right; to invest in a creative, professionally crafted on hold advertising program.
-Like most things in life: you get what you pay for.
-The on hold program you elect to use, which will reflect your company’s image, is no place to save a buck.
-More importantly, it is the caller who will benefit from an entertaining, highly informative program designed with them in mind.
+More importantly, it is worth your customer’s time for you to invest in a creative, professionally produced on hold advertising program.

 Tom McTee, Super-Genius